What can I do if I experience discrimination, harassment, threats, or violence?

 Disagree!

-Tell the discriminating/assaulting person clearly that their behavior is unwanted and inappropriate and what reaction you would like to see - e.g. with a demand to stop the behavior and an apology.
-Possible phrases include:
+Tell the person who is behaving inappropriately toward you that their behavior is unwanted and inappropriate, and explain what response you expect—for example, by asking them to stop the behavior and demanding an apology.

-- "I am very uncomfortable with this situation and find you unprofessional.
-I will leave now."
+• “I feel very uncomfortable in this situation and find your behavior unprofessional.
+I’m going to leave now.”

-If it is not possible for you to reject the inappropriate behavior in the situation, this can also be done later, e.g. in writing (provided the person's contact details are known).
+If you are unable to address the inappropriate behavior in the moment, you can do so later, for example in writing (provided you have the person’s contact information).

 Document the incident!